 Corriente is a Canadian-based junior resource company engaged in the exploration and development of copper-gold mineral properties located primarily in the Rio Zamora copper porphyry district (known as the "Corriente Copper Belt"), in the Morona-Santiago and Zamora-Chinchipe provinces of Ecuador.
 Under various agreements signed with certain subsidiaries of BHP Billiton Plc ("BHP Billiton"), the company has earned a 100% interest in certain mineral property concessions in the Corriente Copper Belt, the most advanced of which is the Mirador Project.
 This required the issue of shares to BHP Billiton and the expenditure of exploration funds under the terms of these agreements.
-Additionally, these concessions are subject to a 2% Net Smelter Royalty ("NSR") payable to BHP Billiton, although the company has the option to reduce the NSR to 1% for the Mirador, Panantza and San Carlos mineral properties upon the payment of US\$2 million to BHP Billiton for each such property.
+Additionally, these concessions are subject to a 2% Net Smelter Royalty ("NSR") payable to BHP Billiton, although the company has the option to reduce the NSR to 1% for the Mirador, Panantza and San Carlos mineral properties upon the payment of U.S.\$2 million to BHP Billiton for each such property.

 Corriente controls a 100% interest in over 53,000 hectares located within the Corriente Copper Belt (the "Belt").
 The company has identified four copper and copper-gold porphyry deposits in the Belt: Mirador; Mirador Norte; Panantza; and San Carlos.
-Corriente continues to move towards construction of a starter project at its Mirador/Mirador Norte copper-gold project (the "Mirador Project") and during the second quarter, engineering and feasibility work was substantially completed for which a completed technical report should be available later in the third quarter of this year.
+Corriente continues to move towards construction of a starter project at its Mirador/Mirador Norte copper-gold project (the "Mirador Project") and during the second quarter of 2007, engineering and feasibility work was substantially completed for which an updated technical report should be available later in the fourth quarter of this year.
 This report will include a summary of the economic model for a first phase 30,000 tonne per day concentrator operation at Mirador.
 Management believes that the Mirador Project is one of the few new, sizeable copper projects in the world available for production by 2010.

-Additionally, engineering work on the Preliminary Assessment of a 90,000 tonne per day combined Panantza-San Carlos copper mining operation started during the recent quarter.
-A technical report for this project is expected to be completed by the end of the third quarter of this year as well.
-Exploration activities are also planned for the company's six additional copper exploration targets that have been identified in the Belt to date.
+Additionally, engineering work on the Preliminary Assessment of a 90,000 tonne per day combined Panantza-San Carlos copper mining operation started recently.
+A technical report for this project will be completed in the fourth quarter of this year.